junxit/us-congress-bills-109/bill.md

     > ## § 8A.
 Annual competitiveness report
     >
     > - **(a)** *In general* Not later than June 30 of each year, the Bank shall submit to the appropriate committees of the Congress a report that includes the following:
     >   - **(1)** *Actions of Bank in providing financing on a competitive basis, and to minimize competition in government-supported export financing* A description of the actions of the Bank in complying with the 2nd and 3rd sentences of section 2(b)(1)(A).
 In this part of the report, the Bank shall include a survey of all other major export-financing facilities available from other governments and government-related agencies through which foreign exporters compete with United States exporters (including through use of market windows (as defined in section 10(h)(7)) and indicate in specific terms the ways in which the Bank's rates, terms, and other conditions compare with those offered from such other governments directly or indirectly.
-With respect to the preceding sentence, the Bank shall use all available information to estimate the annual amount of export financing available from each government and government-related agency.
+With respect to the preceding sentence, the Bank shall use all available information to estimate the annual amount of export financing available from each such government and government-related agency.
 In this part of the report, the Bank shall include a survey of a representative number of United States exporters and United States commercial lending institutions which provide export credit to determine the experience of the exporters and institutions in meeting financial competition from other countries whose exporters compete with United States exporters.
     >   - **(2)** *Role of Bank in implementing strategic plan prepared by the Trade Promotion Coordinating Committee* A description of the role of the Bank in implementing the strategic plan prepared by the Trade Promotion Coordinating Committee in accordance with section 2312 of the Export Enhancement Act of 1988.
     >   - **(3)** *Tied Aid Credit Program and Fund* The report required by section 10(g).
     >   - **(4)** *Purpose of all Bank transactions* A description of all Bank transactions which shall be classified according to their principal purpose, such as to correct a market failure or to provide matching support.